How Customer-Led Experiences Drive Business Growth

 Customer experience (CX) is at a tipping point: The only brands winning love and loyalty are those taking engagement to a deeper, more complex level.
 In fact, digital has given companies the power to easily add new moments and touches, and remove steps, streamlining the experience.
 By following customers through the crisscrossing network of real-world, social and digital experiences, organizations find a deeper understanding of people, as well as opportunities to use those insights to create signature moments that drive relevance, word-of mouth, and loyalty.

-With the blending of digital and physical worlds and virtualizing of brands, customer experiences are being transformed at the same time that they are becoming even harder to control.
+With the blending of digital and physical worlds and virtualizing of brands, customer experiences are being transformed while becoming even harder to control.
 This means that authenticity has become critical.
 As emotional decision-makers, customers are constantly seeking experiences that go beyond function.

 While experiences may once have been linear, today they are unpredictable.
 People may stumble across you on their tablet at 3:00 am, dismiss you while reading reviews on their phone, only to rediscover you in an enthusiast’s blog.
 Customer experience is now the sum–the collection–of all those moments and it is imperative that companies engage and inspire through those moments.